dingherself/130/handouts/_posts/2024-10-31-julia-serano-whipping-girl.md

 - Analogy with sexual orientation (pp. 89–90)
 - Transphobia vs. cissexism (pp. 91–93)
 - Starting transition, but still avoiding the label “woman” (pp. 216–19)
-- Coming to identify as a woman: change in gender identity is *preceded* by changes in physical sex (pp. 220–22) and in social gender (p.
-222–24)
+- Coming to identify as a woman: change in gender identity is *preceded* by changes in physical sex (pp. 220–22) and in social gender (pp. 222–24)

 ## Serano’s error theory